banksy-git/ghidra-tms320c24x/README.md

 ## Notes:

-This implements the disassembler for TMS320F/C24x DSP Controllers Reference Guide (spru160c.pdf), allowing you to load firmwares based on that ISA into Ghidra.
+This implements the disassembler for the ISA described in the TMS320F/C24x DSP Controllers Reference Guide (spru160c.pdf), allowing you to load firmwares based on that ISA into Ghidra.

 At this stage, all opcodes should be described but I have implemented limited opcode behaviours so the decompilation output will not be useful.